 Today, KnowledgeWorks commends Senator Lamar Alexander (R-Tenn.) for recognizing the growing interest in a competency-based education system in his discussion draft of the Elementary and Secondary Education Act reauthorization.

-“Competency education will require a new approach to assessment, enabling states to build systems that ensure all students master the knowledge and skills needed to be successful in college and career," said Lillian Pace, KnowledgeWorks Senior Director of National Policy.
-"The current system’s time-based barriers make it nearly impossible for states to advance competency education, giving them no other option but to build two systems simultaneously."
+“Competency education will require a new approach to assessment, enabling states to build systems that ensure all students master the knowledge and skills needed to be successful in college and career,” said Lillian Pace, KnowledgeWorks vice president of policy and advocacy.
+“The current system’s time-based barriers make it nearly impossible for states to advance competency education, giving them no other option but to build two systems simultaneously.”

 Alexander’s discussion draft proposes to give states the option of implementing competency-based assessment systems, as well as permission to use federal assessment funds to build these systems.
 It also upholds the federal commitment to annual, transparent data.